False Claims Act & Qui Tam

 False Claims Act (FCA) investigations and litigation can be among the most consequential matters faced by companies and their boards.
 Paul, Weiss has successfully represented a wide range of clients in FCA and other matters involving allegations of government fraud.
 Our team offers an unparalleled combination of litigation expertise and senior government experience.

 - Automatic Data Processing, Inc. (ADP) in a successful motion to dismiss a major federal False Claims Act case that challenged three companies', including ADP’s, practice of retaining the interest earned on funds held from their clients that were ultimately due, and timely paid, to the government as tax payments.

-- Multiple corporations regarding False Claim Act advice in connection with applying for and retaining Small Business Administration Paycheck Protection Program loans;
+- Multiple corporations regarding False Claims Act advice in connection with applying for and retaining Small Business Administration Paycheck Protection Program loans.

 - Bank of New York Mellon in federal and state False Claims Act investigations by DOJ, the New York and Virginia Attorneys General and the City of New York concerning foreign currency exchange fees in custodial accounts, as well as related litigation.

 - The dismissals of state false claims act litigation against Citigroup Global Markets, Barclays and RBC Capital Markets in Illinois, New Jersey and California.
 The relators alleged that the banks made misrepresentations in underwriting state municipal bonds, bringing qui tam lawsuits on behalf of each state under each state’s false claims act.
 Citigroup was named as a defendant in all three actions; Barclays in the Illinois and New Jersey actions; and RBC in the New Jersey action.
 The purported whistleblowers claimed the banks defrauded each state by falsely representing that the state would obtain the best price and lowest yield for the bonds the banks underwrote and that the banks would prioritize their marketing efforts to retail investors to obtain higher prices.